pengwang-research/OPSS/README.md

 # OPSS

-**OPSS (One-Pass Smart-Search)** is an algorithm for efficient maximum flow computation in time-expanded graphs, with applications to large-scale satellite networks.
+**OPSS (One-Pass Smart-Search)** is an algorithm for minimum data delivery time computation in time-expanded graphs, with applications to large-scale satellite networks.

 🚧 **Code will be released upon paper acceptance.**